swfiua/gotu/docs/apersonalview.rst

 about how mass is distributed within a rotating body.

-The assumption is that only the total mass affects the gravitational field and that mass can be assumed to be conceentrated at the centre of the body.
+The assumption is that only the total mass affects the gravitational field and that mass can be assumed to be concentrated at the centre of the body.

 Gravity
 =======

-A bodu's affect on the rest of the universe matches the rest of the universe's effect on the body.
+A body's affect on the rest of the universe matches the rest of the universe's effect on the body.

 Think about the Earth and the Moon.

 Assume that there exists a field that defines an extremely high frequency oscillation.

+The bodies modulate the signal.

 Weak Sciama Principle
 ---------------------